 Extra Resume Sections

-The career changer resume template should include main sections:
+The career changer resume template should include the main sections:

 - professional profile